 Our school is a beautiful example of Victorian architecture, but can provide challenges for learning and teaching in the 21stCentury.
 We have invested resources to create additional teaching areas to support individual and group learning opportunities.
-The school has a large hall, one general-purpose room, a two room library, ICT learning centre and science base.
+The school has a large hall, one general-purpose room and science base.
 We are very fortunate to have a swimming pool situated in the basement.
-Three portable units house four classrooms to the rear of the building.
+A portable unit houses two classrooms to the rear of the building.
 An ‘outdoor classroom / garden’ has been created.
-There is a dining hall and kitchen area where our pupils are provided with school lunches.
-The dining / small hall is also used for learning and teaching and is the base for the Sciennes After School Care Scheme (SASCS).
+There are two dining hall and kitchen areas where our pupils are provided with school lunches.
+The dining / small halls are also used for learning and teaching and one is the base for the Sciennes After School Care Scheme (SASCS).
 The small hall was refurbished to create a high quality dance studio / PE area and a new Dining Hall opened in August 2017.
-We consider the latest development will contribute to helping us reach target for our pupils to enjoy two hours of physical education.
-We have created a beautiful ‘quiet area’ in the playground to enhance experiences for children.
+Our new dining hall contributes to helping us reach target for our pupils to enjoy two hours of physical education.
+We have a stimulating playground to enhance breaktimes as well as outdoor learning experiences for children.

-The Headteacher (HT), Mrs Alison Noble, is supported by three Depute Headteachers (DHT) – Ms Anstruther P1-3, Mrs Crolla P4 and Ms Gallagher P5-7.
-Currently, Mrs Crolla is also supporting Initial Teacher Education at Edinburgh University part time.
-Ms Pearmain has been appointed Principal Teacher.
-There is one full time and one part time Support for Learning Teacher (SfL), one part time English as An Additional Language teacher (EAL) and one Bilingual Support Assistant.
+The Interim Headteacher (HT), Ms Sharon McGhee, is supported by threee Depute Headteachers (DHT) – Ms Anstruther Nursery and P1, Mr John Armstrong P2 and P3 and Ms Gallagher P5-7.
+Ms Jenni McGrouther is Principal Teacher.
+There are two part time Additional Support for Learning Teachera (ASL), one part time English as An Additional Language teacher (EAL) and one Bilingual Support Assistant.
 The school also has teachers who provide Science and a number of student Assistants supporting Modern Languages.
-In 2017-2018 we have two PE teachers three days a week and a swimming teacher once a week for P3 – P7.
-All classes have benefited from an increase in PE opportunities, including curriculum swimming, tennis, skiing, dance and rugby.
-Our Active School Coordinator made a very effective contribution to enhancing experiences during and outwith school.
+In 2023-24 we have one PE teacher two days a week, one PE teacher one day a week and a swimming teacher once a week for P3 – P7.
+Our Active School Coordinator made an effective contribution to enhancing experiences during and outwith school.
 We are fortunate to have good facilities in our local community.

-The school greatly benefits from a full time Business Manager, Ms Angela Christie, who forms part of the Senior Management Team.The school is served effectively by our Administrator, Clerical Assistants, Learning Assistants and Service Support Officers.
+The school greatly benefits from the support of a part-time Business Manager, Mr Steve Davies, who forms part of the Senior Leadership Team.The school is served effectively by our Administrator(Mrs Brenda Ellis), Clerical Assistants, Pupil Support Assistants and Service Support Officers.
 We are also fortunate to have very good catering and cleaning staff.

 A range of services and agencies support the work of the school.
 The Sciennes After School Club Service (SACS) provides care after school, at a new Breakfast Club and during school holidays.
 The holiday club service supports children and families from other local schools.
-IN 2017-2018 a new weekly Homework was established.
+In 2019 a new weekly Homework was established.

 The Parent Council, including the Parent Teacher Association (PTA) and various pro-active subgroups, is fully involved in the life and work of the school and very supportive and innovative.